gromacs/gromacs/docs/dev-manual/physical_validation.rst

   pressures) is known.
 Comparing two simulations at different state points therefore allows a validation of the sampled ensemble.

-The physical validation included in GROMACS tests a range of the most-used settings on several systems.
+The physical validation included in |Gromacs| tests a range of the most-used settings on several systems.
 The general philosophy is to leave most settings to default values with the exception of the ones explicitly tested in order to be sensitive to changes in the default